cmbsolver/cmbcidada3301/README.md

 ## Building release binaries
 You can build the release binaries by running the following command in the LiberPrimusUi folder.

-This is for Linux and not Windows or Mac.
+This script is for Linux and not Windows or Mac.

 ```
 chmod 777 build-output.sh